uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

   * Get a list of `serverIds`
   * Get a list of clients registered to a Server given its `serverId`
   * Get a list of all clients, with the `serverIds` they belong to
-  * Get the `serverId` for a given client (based on `minion_id`, FQDN or other unique identifier.
-Normal client IDs will not work, as they will overlap between Servers)
+  * Get `serverId`s for a given client (based on `minion_id`, FQDN or other identifier)
+    - note: normal client IDs will not work, as they will surely overlap between Servers
+    - note: normally only one result is expected, but there could be cases in which `minion_id`s are actually duplicated across Servers

 ### Gateway functionality